Warning: This is a Touchy Topic!

 OK, I’m going to say it out loud!

 Unrealistic Expectations and a lack of experience and expertise are at the root of why virtualization fails and VMware gets a bad rap…

-Unless your environment is well architected (and this includes your software) sorting out all the dependencies on databases, apps and web servers is going to take a minimum of 3 times longer than you think.
+Unless your environment is well architected (and this includes your software) sorting out all the dependencies on databases, apps, and web servers are going to take a minimum of 3 times longer than you think.

 It’s just a bunch of P2Ving and that’s easy, right?
 True, however the hard stuff comes later when solving performance issues or problems that happen because networks or database dependencies were missed.